LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

 ``birthdayMany.cs``: Add a function call
 (but *not* another function *definition*), so Maria gets a verse, in addition to Emily and Andre.
 Also print a blank line between verses.
-(There ae two ways to handle the blank lines:
+(There are two ways to handle the blank lines:
 You may *either* do this by adding a print line to the function definition, *or* by adding a print line between all calls to the function.
 Recall that if you give Console.WriteLine an empty